 The minute we employ Yoga Vicara, however, the answer becomes obvious.
 One of the best Raja Yogas (combinations for success) occurs when the lord of the 4th house is in mutual relationship with the lord of the 5th house.
 In Joni's chart, the 4th lord is in the sign ruled by the 5th lord, and vice versa (the 5th lord is in the sign ruled by the 4th lord).
 This is called a Parivartana Yoga in Vedic astrology (or a mutual reception in Western astrology).
 But, one might ask, how can this yoga be of any importance when one of the two planets is in its weakest sign, and the other is totally combust?
 The answer is simple: Venus in the 4th house has dig bala (directional strength) and this elevates the yoga to great potency (despite the fact that Venus is in Virgo**).

-Those facile with yogas will see another major Raja Yoga too between these planets: one is the lord of the First and the other the lord of the Fifth, which again increases her likelihood of fame and success.*** (As I mention in a forthcoming article on Qualifying Yogas, when planets participate in multiple yogas, their effects are significantly magnified.)
+Those facile with yogas will see another major Raja Yoga too between these planets: one is the lord of the First and the other the lord of the Fifth, which again increases her likelihood of fame and success.*** (As I mention in my article on Qualifying Yogas, when planets participate in multiple yogas, their effects are significantly magnified.)

 In sum, when examining a Western or Vedic chart, its interpretation will only be accurate if your attention is on the right factors.
 Focusing on the strongest and most significant themes will launch you on your way to a stellar understanding of the chart.

 * Note the section on predominances, and how a chart predominance by element, for example, can -- to some degree -- compensate for the muting effects of a disparate Ascendant.
 For example, while Madonna has Virgo rising, her four planets in Fire signs are strong enough to express themselves in spite of the inhibiting effects of the Ascendant.